madepeople/Made_Cache/README.md

 * Set up your Varnish server's IP in System / Configuration / Made People / Cache
 * Enable "Varnish" in the Magento Cache Management page
 * Flush everything

+The layout handle _varnish\_enabled_ is added to every request when Varnish is in front.

 FAQ
 ==